sEsmaeili/Covid_Rebound/README.md

    -
 ### System's Requirements

-The codes are written in Python 3.9.12 and can be run on Jupyter notebook on any standard Mac or Windows computer.
+Codes are written in Python 3.9.12 and can be run on Jupyter notebook on any standard Mac or Windows computer.